 For use with EPOUTL, two status words, number 5 and 6, are used to assign values in the following way:

-let the status words be S5, S6, S12 and the header words be H2, H4,
+let the status words be S5, S6, S12 and the header words be H2, H4,then

 Full padding, partial padding, and no padding have certain consequences on the different computers, and should therefore be considered beforehand.